mestabrookuno/8950-aws-scanner/docs/README.md

 Image

+Within the edit page you can deselect all options to allow for public access to the bucket.

+Image

 # AU Audit and Accountability
 The AU control family comprises security controls related to an organization’s audit capabilities.
 The applicable control for S3 buckets is below: